SolidPIPe/twitchtips/_posts/2014-04-30-twitch-teams.md

 The three options you also have are to share your stats (partner only), your revenue (advertising, partner only), and to set a certain team - if you're part of more than one - as your featured team under your stream title.

+<br>The revenue option allows the team owner to see your revenue if you are a Twitch Partner.
+However, your revenue remains tied to your account only and is not shared with the team owner or the team in any other way.

 ## How do you leave a team?
 To leave a team follow below instructions;